Jeffrey Skiles

-Jeffrey Bruce "Jeff" Skiles (born November 18, 1959) is an airline pilot for American Airlines.
-On January 15, 2009, he became known globally as first officer of US Airways Flight 1549, when he worked together with captain Sully Sullenberger to land the aircraft on the Hudson River after the plane lost both of its engines.
+Jeffrey Bruce Skiles (born November 18, 1959) is a retired airline pilot who most recently flew for American Airlines.
+On January 15, 2009, he became known globally as first officer of US Airways Flight 1549, when he worked together with captain Chesley "Sully" Sullenberger to water land the aircraft on the Hudson River after the plane lost both of its engines.
 They were widely celebrated as heroes for landing the plane with no loss of life.

 Early life and career

 Jeff Skiles was born and raised in the greater Madison metropolitan area of Wisconsin.
 Both of Skiles' parents, James Skiles and Deloris McKenney, were pilots during his childhood, and he became a pilot himself when he was sixteen years old.
 He first worked flying cargo planes, then worked for Midstate Airlines from 1983 to 1986, and after that joined US Airways.
 At the time of the emergency landing he had been with US Airways for 23 years.